generation-de-x3-lle/venus-project/README.md

-# Update me!
+# Project Venus

-# docker-compose.yml can be found in the .devcontainer folder
-# To set up PostgreSQL and Adminer run the command 'docker compose up -d' within .devcontainer folder
+docker-compose.yml can be found in the .devcontainer folder To set up PostgreSQL and Adminer run the command 'docker compose up -d' within .devcontainer folder